Blue5alamander/planet/include/planet/behaviour/README.md

 * [`planet/behaviour/state.hpp`](./state.hpp) -- The `state` enumeration used to describe behaviour outcomes.

 There is also the convenience header [`planet/behaviour.hpp`](../behaviour.hpp) which includes everything.

+## Usefulness?

+It does seem that a the behaviours, as described for use in _Project Zomboid_, do seem to be just a form of more scripting.
+The tree as described is merely an abstract syntax tree describing how things need to interact.
+Probably a DSL would work even better and be much easier to work with.

+It's likely better to think of this as an execution engine for a DSL and then build a DSL later on.